Gerres cinereus: Description

-Morphology to Ecology
+Morphology and Ecology

 The morphological features of the Mojarras' bodies make them efficient in their natural environment.
-Its slender and compressed body enhances its swimming efficiency.
+Its slender and compressed body and forked tail enhances its swimming efficiency, allowing it to move quickly.
 This makes it easier to navigate in estuarine or shallow turbid coastal waters where mobility is more advantageous.
 The terminal, slightly protruding mouth aids in feeding.
-Worms, clams, crustaceans, and other small fish are often in their diets.
-Although plant detritus was found to make up 74.9% of their diet on average.
+Worms, clams, crustaceans, and other small fish are often in their diets, although plant detritus was found to make up 74.9% of their diet on average.
 On top of this, their mouth protrusion allows them to push their snouts into the sand to capture invertebrates.
 Their terminal mouth shape allows them to hunt both in the lower to middle water column and in the benthic zone.
 Because of their more generalized diets, the Yellowfin Mojarra is adapted to many diverse environments.
 Their shiny, silvery appearance allows the Mojarra to reflect light and give off a mirror-like camouflage, protecting them from predators.
 This also allows them to be stealthier when it comes to hunting prey.
-The forked homocercal caudal fin makes this fish an expert in fast movements.
 To keep stable in fast-moving waters, the Mojarra uses its single long dorsal fin.
 This prevents rolling and increases maneuverability overall.

 Location and Habitat

-Taking advantage of its generalized and diverse diet, the Yellowfin mojarra inhabits many places along the western coasts of Southern America and parts of Northern America.
+Yellowfin mojarra inhabits many places along the western coasts of Southern America and parts of Northern America.
 Gerres cinereus distribution geologically.
 Specifically, variations of Yellowfin can be found around the Gulf of Mexico, the Caribbean, Rio de Janeiro, Baja California, Peru, and the Galapagos Islands.
 They like tropical and subtropical coastal waters but have been reported in some freshwater environments as well.
 The shallow waters, usually between 1 and 15 meters, are where these fish tend to roam.
 Sandy bottoms, coral reefs, mangrove zones, and seagrass beds are where they hunt and reside.
 These fish excel in shallow brackish waters that have plenty of prey and places to camouflage.
-Atlantic and Pacific Yellowfin mojarra, although they are the same species, tend to have non-overlapping ranges.
-Despite this, many other species of Mojarra do overlap in ranges, and as more species have evolved distinguishing between them has become more and more difficult.
+Atlantic and Pacific yellowfin mojarra, although they are the same species, tend to have non-overlapping ranges.
+Despite this, many other species of mojarra do overlap in ranges, and as more species have evolved, distinguishing between them has become more and more difficult.